Last updated on January 16th, 2023

-The main focus in the raising of Lazarus, in John chapter 11, is faith.
+In the Bible, John chapter 11 is about Jesus raising Lazarus from the dead.
+The main focus of this chapter is faith.
 Jesus was soon going to die, and he needed his disciples to understand that this was planned: they needed to believe that he had the power to rise from the dead, that he is the resurrection and the life, and that he is in control of all things.

 At the very beginning of the chapter we are informed that Lazarus was ill.
 Lazarus’ sisters, Mary and Martha, were obviously concerned enough to send word to Jesus, expecting that he would come and heal him.